milevavantuyl/Movement_NYC/Mileva/README.md

+Directory Contents:

-00_uber_data_exploration.ipynb: Initial exploration, shows the schema for the Uber 2014 data vs. Uber 2015 data 01_initial_processing_get_zones.ipynb: Pipeline that converts the lat/long points (as used in 2014 data) into locationIDs and zones (as used in the 2015 data).
-This code used geopandas and did not scale well to all our records.
-Thus, we used the qgis interface to do this transformation.
+- 00_uber_data_exploration.ipynb: Initial exploration, shows the schema for the Uber 2014 data vs. Uber 2015 data.
+- 01_initial_processing_get_zones.ipynb: Pipeline to convert lat/long coordinates (used in 2014 data) into zones (used in the 2015 data).
+Richard completed this conversion in QGIS as the code scaled poorly to the entire dataset.
-02_final_processing.ipynb: Pipeline that takes all the individual csvs generated from qgis and converts the 2014 and 2015 data into one single format/ schema.
+- 02_final_processing.ipynb: Pipeline to convert the individual csv files exported from QGIS into a single csv (with a unified schema) for all the 2014 and 2015 Uber data.
 The output of this notebook is used for all future processing.
+- 03_analysis.ipynb: Analyzes daily 2014-2015 uber ridership conditioning on borough and weather conditions.
+The scatter plots produced highlight days where weather, events, and holidays disrupted normal patterns in uber ridership.